BERA/wemmick/docs/initial-design.md

 - [x] It is a public GH Project with CI/CD.
 - [x] It contains a docker image with vanilla Great Expectations.
-- [x] It contains a docker image with our CLI wrapper (currently called 'wemmick' in sdap/qa).
+- [x] It contains a docker image with our CLI wrapper
 - [x] It should **not** contain anything proprietary.

 ## Vanilla Great Expectations Docker Image